SystemsApproach/ops/lifecycle.rst

 well as the keys used to secure communication among microservices within a edge cluster.
-Such secrets are effectively part of the hybrid cloud's configuration state, which would imply they are stored in the Config Repo, like all other configuration-as-code.
+Such secrets are effectively part of the hybrid cloud's configuration state, which would imply they are stored in the Config Repo, like all other Configuration-as-Code artifacts.
 But repositories are typically not designed to be secure, which is problematic.

 At a high level, the solution is straightforward.
 The various secrets required to operate a secure system are encrypted, and only the